St. Elizabeth

 Nearby Attractions

-1. Nuremberg Castle: A historic landmark offering panoramic views of the city and insights into its medieval past.
+1. Nuremberg Castle - A historic landmark that offers panoramic views of the city and insight into the region’s medieval past.

 Insider Tips